Guest post by Supriya Joshi

 Day 10 of Sri Lanka: Ella

 We got up very early the next day and got ready even before it was time for the hotel’s breakfast service to start.
 It was our very last day here.
 We had called Edward a little later and had some free time in hand.
 So we decided to have a walk in the town center.
 On the main road, a few local shops had opened up and we had tea biscuits for breakfast in a small hotel.

-There is a place called Little Adam’s Peak in the list of things to see in Sri Lanka.
+There is a place called Little Adam’s Peak on the list of things to see in Sri Lanka.
 Soon, we were on our way to Little Adam’s Peak.
 We did not find the walk to the top very difficult and got to see some outstanding views from there.
 The views were in fact the best, even better than views we get to see from World’s End or Ella rock.
 Ella rock was visible from here and offered a fine view.
-We were glad to have included in our list of things to see in Sri Lanka.
+We were glad to have included it in our list of things to see in Sri Lanka.

-We then went on a very confusing search of the nine arch bridge view point.
+We then went on a very confusing search of the nine arch bridge viewpoint.
 The way was not at all straight forward and there were no directions anywhere.
-At one point a kind local old lady guided us right up to the view point.
+At one point a kind local old lady guided us right up to the viewpoint.

 Shopping at Ella

-Next on the list of things to see in Sri lanka was Ravana falls and Ravana caves.
+Next on the list of things to see in Sri Lanka was Ravana falls and Ravana caves.

 We also did some souvenir shopping in Ella.
-We spotted a good, reliable massage place in the town centre where we got a nice leg massage.
+We spotted a good, reliable massage place in the town center where we got a nice leg massage.
 And then it was finally time to start our long drive back to Colombo airport to catch our early morning flight back to our home town.